ImNotGood69/union_shop/prompts.md

 when i run the code, a message pops up saying: you are using an unsupported command-line flag: --no-sandbox.
 This poses stability and security risks. how do i fix this from popping up

+generate me some tests for the print shack. ensure that they all work